At the Supreme Court of Canada

 Christian Academic Freedom and Human Rights in Canadian Universities and Colleges

-The Canadian Charter of Rights and Freedoms, University Acts, and Religious Freedoms
+The Canadian Charter of Rights and Freedoms, Civil Rights Protection Act

-Cynthia Maughan v University of British Columbia et al
+Cynthia L. Maughan v University of British Columbia et al

 (2008 BCSC, 2009 BCCA, 2010 Supreme Court of Canada)

-The University and Faculty retained two different teams of lawyers to represent them.
-I was a self-represented litigant and student completing my graduate degree and working over the years during which this case proceeded through the courts.
-The lead lawyers for the University and Faculty teams are considered the best lawyers in Canada.
-Joseph Arvay, Q.C., considered the best public law lawyer in Canada fighting multiple landmark cases before the Supreme Court of Canada, led the faculty team.
-He died suddenly on December 7, 2020.
+Joseph Arvay, O.C., O.B.C, Q.C.,considered the best public law lawyer in Canada, fighting multiple landmark cases before the Supreme Court of Canada, died suddenly on December 7, 2020.
 Although I didn’t know him except in an adversarial role over the years that this case went on, he was always respectful.
 Only God can judge our hearts.

 A Christian Student’s Academic Freedom to Pursue “Fruitful Avenues” of Biblical Inquiry in Response to A Professor’s Atheist Critique of the Bible in Class Material: